openedx/edx-documentation/en_us/shared/glossary/glossary.rst

 **Closed Captions**

   The spoken part of the transcript for a video file, which is overlaid on the video as it plays.
+To show or hide closed captions, you select the **CC** icon.
 You can move closed captions to different areas on the video screen by dragging and dropping them.

   For more information, see :ref:`learners:Video Player`.